Cortes Lab

 Overview

-Stentor are large heterotrich ciliates that are found all across the world in nearly every type of fresh water environment.
+Stentor are large ciliate protists that are found all across the world, in nearly every type of fresh water environment.
 Despite being unicellular, Stentor can grow as large as 2-3 millimeters, making these organisms large enough to see with the naked eye.
-Furthermore, these single-cell organisms exhibit strikingly complex behaviors and are capable of non-associative learning, hierarchical decision-making, food selectivity, and much more.
-Stentor are also morphologically very complex, containing spatially diverse cellular structures including their oral structures along their frontal field, their macronuclear node(s), and their holdfast at their posterior end.
+Furthermore, these single-cell organisms exhibit strikingly complex behaviors and are capable of non-associative learning, complex decision-making, food selectivity, among much more.
+Our lab is interested in pursuing cell biology, behavioral, genetics, and phylogenetics research in these fascinating organisms.

 Significance